 - The multi-purpose version of the beer pulled chicken is, as implied by the description, very versatile in its uses.
 You can easily influence the already flavorful base with cheeses, various spicy sauces/salsas etc. Consider making: tacos, nachos, flautas, quesadillas, sandwiches, adding it to vegetable soups or creamy chowders, serving it over rice, etc.

-- The barbecue beer pulled chicken is absolutely enjoyable on its own, accompanied by corn bread, pickles and coleslaw.
-You can also serve it as a sandwich/slider or get creative by using it as a topping for pizza, flatbread, fries (great with beer, we love it that way), a filling for corn muffins and more.
+- The slow cooker bbq chicken is absolutely enjoyable on its own, accompanied by corn bread, pickles, coleslaw and other salads.
+You can also serve it on buns as a chicken sandwich/slider or get creative by using it as a topping for pizza, flatbread, fries (great with beer, we love it that way), a filling for corn muffins and more.